FAQs on Employment Termination: COVID-19

-Here we have envisaged different scenarios pertaining to employment and termination considerations keeping in mind the interests of both employer, employees, and analyze it through the lens of applicable laws and advisory.
+Here we have envisaged different scenarios pertaining to employment and termination considerations keeping in mind the interests of both employer, and employees, and analyze them through the lens of applicable laws and advisory.

 Can employees be terminated?